-Alianza is committed to implement a STIR/SHAKEN solution according to the rules and timelines.
+Alianza is committed to implementing a STIR/SHAKEN solution according to the rules and timelines.
 In addition to being a telecom regulation, it’s good for end users.
 Our solution will be tightly aligned with the tier 1 carriers, so we are actively working with our carrier partners on this solution.
-We will implement a yet-to-be-determined solution in which Alianza can provide that all levels of attestation before the deadline (currently June 2021) as well as options for end users on how to treat calls received by lower levels of attestation.
+We will implement a yet-to-be-determined solution in which Alianza can provide that all levels of attestation as well as options for end users on how to treat calls received by lower levels of attestation.

 Going Beyond STIR/SHAKEN with Call Blocking

 Once STIR/SHAKEN is actively implemented across the industry, unverified calls will be blocked or passed on with warnings.
 Robocallers could still slam end users with calls, they just now have a verified caller ID, so presumably, the live connections will decrease.